Borf/RomMultiClientPC/index.md

 # How to run multiple instances of the ROM PC client to run your students easily

-> ## If you are not interested in how this works and just want it to work, go to the bottom section to download the script to create instances**
+> ## If you are not interested in how this works and just want it to work, [download](CreateInstance.bat) the script, save it to your ROM folder and run it to create instances.
+Script is explained [here](#automating-all-this)

 It is possible to run multiple clients side by side, with only a single ROM installation, so it doesn't use up 10gb of disk space per client.
 Also you do not have to login every time you start up the client.
-This guide will first explain the tech behind these 2 functions (running multiple clients, not having to login every time), and then show a way to automate this.
+This guide will [first](#running-multiple-clients) explain the tech behind these 2 functions (running multiple clients, not having to login every time), and [then](#not-having-to-fill-in-your-login-information-every-time-for-every-client) show a way to automate this.
 This guide is a little bit technical, but the automated way in the end is a little bit less technical.
-Also I will not provide any executables you can just run to make this all pretty, as you should not run executables made by others on your computer without reading the code behind it
+Also I will not provide any executables with a nice user interface you can just run, as you should not just run executables made by others on your computer without reading the code behind it.
+By providing a script you can read how it works, and that it does not break your computer

-In this guide, I will be using `altname` as a name for your alt.
+> In this guide, I will be using `altname` as a name for your alt.
 What name you use here doesn't matter (can be `cousin`, `alt`, `little_nephew`), as long as you use the same name everywhere.
 If you want to add a 3rd account, use a different word.
 The windows account name and the executable name don't **have** to match, but, it is not a bad thing to have everything match.

 ## Running multiple clients